d12frosted/elpa-mirror/gnu/corfu-readme.txt

     movement such that you can quickly switch between the completions buffer and the minibuffer or the region which is being completed.
 Mct does not support timer-based auto completion, but the integration into Emacs is naturally tight.
+Note that Mct development is currently [discontinued] due to recent changes of the default completion UI on the Emacs master branch.

   • [consult-completion-in-region]: The Consult package provides the function `consult-completion-in-region' which can be set as